yangcs2009/vagrant-mos/README.md

 [gem]: https://rubygems.org/gems/vagrant-mos
 [gemnasium]: https://gemnasium.com/mitchellh/vagrant-mos

-This is a [Vagrant](http://www.vagrantup.com) 1.2+ plugin that adds an [MOS](http://mos.amazon.com) provider to Vagrant, allowing Vagrant to control and provision machines in EC2 and VPC.
+This is a [Vagrant](http://www.vagrantup.com) 1.2+ plugin that adds an [MOS](http://cloud.sankuai.com/) provider to Vagrant, allowing Vagrant to control and provision machines in MOS.

 **NOTE:** This plugin requires Vagrant 1.2+,

 ## Features

-* Boot EC2 or VPC instances.
+* Boot MOS instances.
 * SSH into the instances.
 * Provision the instances with any built-in Vagrant provisioner.
 * Minimal synced folder support via `rsync`.
-* Define region-specific configurations so Vagrant can manage machines in multiple regions.
-* Package running instances into new vagrant-mos friendly boxes
+* Manage MOS machine's status through `vagrant status`.

 ## Usage

-Install using standard Vagrant 1.1+ plugin installation methods.
+Install using standard Vagrant 1.2+ plugin installation methods.
 After installing, `vagrant up` and specify the `mos` provider.
 An example is shown below.